pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 # Comparison with SwiftData

-Learn how SharingGRDB compares to SwiftData when solving a variety of problems.
+Learn how SQLiteData compares to SwiftData when solving a variety of problems.

 ## Overview

-The SharingGRDB library can replace SwiftData for many kinds of apps, and provide additional benefits such as direct access to the underlying SQLite schema, and better integration outside of SwiftUI views (including UIKit, `@Observable` models, _etc._).
+The SQLiteData library can replace SwiftData for many kinds of apps, and provide additional benefits such as direct access to the underlying SQLite schema, and better integration outside of SwiftUI views (including UIKit, `@Observable` models, _etc._).
 This article describes how the two approaches compare in a variety of situations, such as setting up the data store, fetching data,